crios1/minions/docs/concepts/minions.md

         ...
 ```

-Key rules:
+Rules from the runtime:

 - Declare **event** and **workflow context** types via generics.
-Both must be JSON-serializable (dataclasses and TypedDicts are fine; bare primitives are rejected).
+Both must be JSON-serializable structured types (dataclasses/TypedDicts are fine; bare primitives are rejected).
 - Steps must be instance methods decorated with `{py:func}``@minion_step``.
 They run in source order.
-- Use `self.event` inside steps to access the pipeline event that triggered the workflow.
+- Use `self.event` to access the current pipeline event; the event is contextvar-bound per workflow.
-- Raise `{py:class}``minions.exceptions.AbortWorkflow`` to stop a workflow gracefully without treating it as a failure.
+- Raise `{py:class}``minions._internal._domain.exceptions.AbortWorkflow`` to stop a workflow gracefully without treating it as a failure.

 ## Resources inside minions

 Dependencies are declared via type hints.
-Gru inspects those hints, starts the resources, and injects instances on the minion before it runs.
+Gru inspects hints, starts resources, and injects them on the minion before it runs.

 ```python
 from .resources import PriceAPI